-Since 1991, the U.S. Department of Agriculture has been offering rural development loans to encourage people to buy homes out in the country or in suburban areas of big cities.
-Hence, the USDA loan was born to help those with low to moderate incomes to get a fantastic loan with nothing down – yes, no down payment.
+Since 1991, the U.S. Department of Agriculture (USDA) has been offering rural development loans to encourage people to buy homes out in the country or in suburban areas of big cities.
+Hence, the USDA loan was born to give those with low to moderate incomes access to a great zero-down payment loan program.

 The USDA does oversee the American farming industry, and it does ensure the safety of food coming from those farms.
-But the USDA loans were put in place to boost the economies of smaller towns and rural areas.
+However, the USDA mortgage program was designed to boost the economies of smaller towns and rural areas.

 Surprisingly, some lenders and banks don’t even offer these loans.